Win Your Security Clearance Case.

 DOHA is the Department of Defense Office of Hearings and Appeals.
 DOHA is the DoD office that employs and manages the appeals process for all DoD security clearances.
 DOHA employs the security clearance judges.
 DOHA also employs the Department Counsel, who make the present the case to deny or revoke a security clearance to the security clearance judge at the hearing.

-What is DOD CAF and DISS?
+What is DCSA and DISS?

 DISS is the Defense Information System for Security.
 It replaced JPAS, the Joint Personnel Adjudications Systems, as the primary database regarding security clearances.
 DISS can be accessed by local security managers to determine a clearance holders status.
-DISS is also the mechanism by which security clearance managers submit incident reports and other information to DOD CAF for adjudication.
+DISS is also the mechanism by which security clearance managers submit incident reports and other information to DCSA for adjudication.

 What is a Statement of Reasons?